MihaiAC/learning-react/learning_react/react_notes/React.md

 An action creator normally returns a plain action object (e.g: {type: x, payload: y}) A thunk returns a function that takes dispatch as an argument.
 This means that you can dispatch actions after performing async logic.

+NEVER HAVE A SLICE AND ONE OF ITS STATES HAVE THE SAME NAME!!